justinamiller/DotNet-Coding-Guidelines/README.md

 #endregion
 ```
-The preceding code is a code smell which could potentially make your code grow without you realizing it.
+The preceding code is a code smell that could potentially make your code grow without you realizing it.
 I admit that I have used this feature many times to collapse the code within a class.
 However, I realize that hiding code into regions won't give you any value aside from maximizing your visual view when the region is collapsed.
-If you are working with a team of developers on a project, chances are, other developers will append their code in there until the code get's bigger and bigger over time.
+If you are working with a team of developers on a project, chances are, other developers will append their code in there until the code gets bigger and bigger over time.
 As a good practice, it's always recommended to keep your classes small as possible.

 If you have tons of private methods within a class, you could split them into a separate class instead.